Henri Laaksonen: 2019-21: Two Major third rounds & two top-20 wins, back to top 100 in two years

 Laaksonen won the biggest match of his career at the 2021 French Open against world No. 11 Roberto Bautista Agut in four sets in order to advance to a Grand Slam third round for the first time in his career.

-At the 2021 US Open he reached the third round of a Major only for the second time in his career defeating world No. 19 and sixteenth seed Christian Garin in four sets.
+At the 2021 US Open he reached the third round of a Major only for the second time in his career defeating world No. 19 and sixteenth seed Cristian Garín in four sets.

 He won his sixth Challenger title at the 2021 Open d'Orléans defeating Dennis Novak.
 As a result, he returned to the top 100 at world No. 98 on 4 October 2021, five spots shy of his career-high ranking of No. 93 reached more than two years ago on 15 July 2019.

-2022: Career-high in top 85 and year-end ranking out of top 150
+2022-24: Career-high in top 85, retirement

 He reached a career-high ranking of World No. 84 on 14 February 2022 after qualifying for the 2022 Rotterdam Open.
 As of 20 June 2022 he became the No. 1 Swiss player ahead of Roger Federer before being overtaken on 29 August 2022 by Marc-Andrea Huesler.

-He reached the Challenger final in Hamburg, losing to compatriot Alexander Ritschard, after he retired in the second set when Ritschard was 7-5, 6-5 up and had 40-30 on his service game, climbing 9 positions back to No. 171 in the singles rankings on 24 October 2022.
+He reached the Challenger final in Hamburg, losing to compatriot Alexander Ritschard, after he retired in the second set when Ritschard was 7–5, 6–5 up and had 40–30 on his service game, climbing 9 positions back to No. 171 in the singles rankings on 24 October 2022.

 He reached another final at the Challenger in Roanne losing to Hugo Gaston and climbed 27 positions up to No. 155 on 14 November 2022.
 He finished the year ranked No. 171 on 21 November 2022.

-2023: Out of top 200

-He fell out of the top 200 to No. 203 on 20 March 2023.
+Laaksonen retired from professional tennis in the 2024 season, in August (last match played), and started coaching Mika Brunold.